 While it’s never too late to take some planning steps, you have more options if you plan ahead, in large part due to the five-year look back period for transferring assets.
-(Learn about this here.)
+(Learn about The Complicated Medicaid Transfer Rules here.)

-Following is a discussion of the advance planning steps you might take while healthy, understanding that each involves a trade-off and only you can decide what makes the most sense for you in your situation.
+Following is a discussion of the advance planning steps you might take while healthy, understanding that each involves a trade-off and only you can decide what makes the most sense for you in your particular situation.

 Giving Assets Away

 An initial question is for whom are you protecting assets: yourself and your spouse, your children and grandchildren, someone else, or a combination of the above?
 If the reason you saved during your life was to provide for your old age and that of your spouse, if any, then keep your savings and use them for the rainy day, when and if it arrives.
 If you would like to be sure to pass your savings on to your children, and you cannot afford long-term care insurance or are not insurable, the best way to be sure they get what you want them to inherit is to give it to them now.

 Of course, there are a lot of potential problems with giving your savings away.
 Remember that any transfer can cause you and your spouse to be ineligible for Medicaid benefits for up to five years following the transfer.
 Make sure that you keep enough funds for your needs, whatever they may be, during that entire ineligibility period.
 You may give money to your children with the understanding that they will hold it as an informal trust to be available to you if it’s ever needed.
 But don’t count on this working.
 Your children could run into financial problems, get divorced, fall ill, or pass away, resulting in the money disappearing.
 Or one child may spend the money while the others make it available to you, resulting in continuing resentments among your children.